lukkor99/Credit_card_fraud_detection/README.md

 ## Motivation

 <p align="justify"> Project created for training.
-I've learned how to deal with unbalanced datasets and how improve binary classifiers performance.
-I've alse explored meaning of particular metrics used in machine learning. <p>
+I've learned how to deal with unbalanced datasets and how to improve binary classifiers performance.
+I've also explored the meaning of particular metrics used in machine learning. <p>

 ## Used packages